 In San Francisco, you can just let your freak flag fly because the city is very tolerant of people who just want to be who they are.
 San Francisco was ground zero for both the hippie movement of the 1960’s as well as the LGBT civil rights movement.

 You can explore the hippie culture by hanging out the the Haight Ashbury neighborhood.
 The Haight was home base for the 1968 Summer of Love, the anti-Vietnam war movement and free love.
 You can still find vestiges of it’s hippie history in some of the boutiques and record stores.
-Book a stay in Haight Ashbury.

 You can also explore San Francisco’s LGBT side by hanging out in the Castro.
 This traditionally gay neighborhood has fun bars and theaters that welcome everyone.
 One of the other aspects of its open culture is that there is always someone walking around naked.
 Nudity is a thing in San Fran and you can’t attend a parade, festival or even sometimes walk down the street without seeing a naked person.
 Just go with it.
 The police don’t care and neither should you.
-Book a stay in the Castro.

 2. San Francisco has chilly weather